FATMAP/gha-file-sync/README.md

 # gha-file-sync

-Github Action for Cross-Repos File Synchronisation using Pull Requests.
+Github Action for Cross-Repos Files Synchronization using Pull Requests.
+## What

+For a list of given repositories and file bindings, this action will open/update pull requests to synchronize the files that have changed.
+The source of files is the repository where the action runs.

+For each targeted repository:
+  1. Clone the repository.
+  2. Compute the final branch name and PR according to existing opened PRs.
+  3. Check if changes have been made following files bindings configuration.
+  4. Create or update a pull request if changes have been detected.
+  5. Clean all created files locally.

 ## Configuration

 See `action.yml` for more information.

-## What

-For a list of given repositories and file bindings, this action will open/update pull requests to synchronize the files.
-The files source is the repository where the action runs.

-For each target repository:
-  - Clone the repository.
-  - Compute the final bra6nch and PR according to existing opened PRs.
-  - Check if changes have been made following files bindings configuration.
-  - Create or Update the pull request if something has changed.
-  - Clean all created files locally.

 ## Missing

-This action only manage to synchronize new files and updated files.
+This action only manages to synchronize new files and updated files.
-Remove or rename is not handled as of today.
+Removals or renames are not handled yet.

 ## Features wished to be added

+#### Handling of removed/renamed files

+Today, because only a raw copy of the source files is used, the removals and renames of files are not handled yet.
 #### Commits messages as PR desc

-Today, the PR desc and comments are pointing by default to the releases which triggered the synchronization.
+Today, the PR description and comments are pointing by default to the release which triggered the synchronization.
-It would be better to directly have the list of commits or even the original PR description.
+It would be better to provide more information about the release, for example:
+- the release description.
+- the list of added commits.
+- the original PR description.
-#### Smart Custom Detection
+#### 'Customs' Detection

-Sometimes the synched files are customized locally, it should raise a warning when it is the case.
+Sometimes the synchronized files are customized locally for some reasons, it is hard to know about it when tens of repositories are involved.

--  Warn about custom by checking with the previous version
-    - if current_branch = main + custom detected
+The action should raise a warning somewhere if it detects a customization.
+Some rules as examples:

+In order to find customization, it should compare the target files with the version `n - 1` of the source files to see if it was already differing.

+- if it is a PR creation:
     - WARN in the PR desc
-    - if current_branch = existing_pr + custom detected + no custom tag yet
+- if it is a PR update and the title does not contain `CUSTOM_DETECTED`:
-      - WARN in a comment + update the title with sync CUSTOM
+  - WARN in a comment + update the title with sync `CUSTOM_DETECTED`
-    - if current_branch = existing_pr + custom detected + custom tag detected
+- if it is a PR update and the title contains `CUSTOM_DETECTED`:
   - WARN in a comment